 These names together create a big picture: Rakau is a tree that nurtures the Korimako and the Harakeke which grows around the big tree.

 Rakau is a collaborative learning environment that comprises all of the Year 5,6,7 & 8 students.
-We begin the year with 82 students.
-The teaching team include Juanita O’Loughlin, Chris Meehan, John Lynskey, Pip Tipping and Ruth Hodgkinson as well as Tracey Page and Jean Foster who support our children as teacher aides.
+The teaching team include Rochelle Standen, Chris Meehan, John Lynskey, as well as Tracey Page and Jean Foster and Jan Dwight who support our children as teacher aides.

 We are very conscious of the REACH values

 and our school vision of nurturing a

 A Strong Sense of Belonging in a Dynamic Community